Updated: May 5, 2022

-The more people involved in an eCommerce website builder project, the harder it is to get the project across the line on deadline day.
-Once multiple stakeholders and their egos' are involved, expertly managing the project becomes essential.
+The more people involved in eCommerce project management, the harder it is to get the project across the line on deadline day.
+Once multiple stakeholders and their egos' are involved, expert project management strategy becomes essential.

 (Stakeholders vary from those with a senior management interest in adding to the bottom line or data entry clerks in human resources with interest in how job application forms will display on their section of the website) Everyone wants their say and managing expectations is a critical part of the process.

-The Technical Project Manager (TPM) is the person that provides the conduit through which all communication flows, providing the connection between development staff, clients, design firms, graphic design agencies and anyone else involved in the project.
+The Technical Project Manager (TPM) is the person that provides the conduit through which all communication flows, providing the connection between website development staff, clients, digital design firms, graphic design agencies and anyone else involved in eCommerce project management.
 The TPM organises and coordinates all project meetings, familiarisation, scheduling, and project planning.

 In small projects, the TPM can be the design lead or even the business owner themselves.
 In larger projects, TPM's with diplomacy and sound technical knowledge are valued highly for their ability to cut to the chase and curtail the excessive email chatter that typically accompanies projects with many vested interests.